 Review your situation and insurance contract with a lawyer.
 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an Attorney.
 You can read more about me, my credentials, awards, honors, testimonials, and media appearances/...Read more »

-I am a general contractor.Brooklyn New York.A few months ago,my workers were doing construction work in a residential house.Someday the inspectors of Department of Buildings came to job site(I was not there).They issued violation to my company for "work does not conform to approved plan"and order...
+I am a general contractor.Brooklyn New York.A few months ago,my workers were doing construction work in a residential house.Someday the inspectors of Department of Buildings came to job site(I was not there).They issued violation to my company for "work does not conform to approved...
 Read more »

 You might be able to file a motion for dismissal, but I'm not sure on what grounds you would do so.
 More facts are needed here.
 The best first step is an Initial Consultation with an Attorney.
 You can read more about me, my credentials, awards, honors, testimonials, and media appearances/...Read more »